tony-aw/tinycodet/README.md

 attaching are as follows:

 1)  Less typing: You have to type less to use functions.
-This is especially handy for **infix operators** - which `tinyoperators` obviously focuses on - as operators use special characters, which require them to be surrounded by back-ticks when using `::` or `alias$`.
+This is particularly relevant for **infix operators** - which `tinyoperators` obviously focuses on - as operators use special characters, which require them to be surrounded by back-ticks when using `::` or `alias$`.
 2)  More collective usage: If multiple packages are meant to work together, constantly switching between the different package name/alias prefixes may eventually become annoying and even